-Some people adapt the ribbon cable to larger wires using an IDC12 0.1" breakout board.
-If you do, you can combine wires 11+12 into one larger wire, but it's not ok to combine any of the other wires together.
+Some people adapt the ribbon cable to larger 18AWG wires using an IDC12 0.1" breakout board and a 5A fuse on each wire.
+If you do this, you can combine wires 11+12 into one larger wire, but it's not ok to combine any of the others together.
 Any wire that carries a current has a voltage drop, and it's important that the cell voltages are measured with millivolt accuracy, so keep each wire separate and equal length.
-See this post for additional discussion, including fusing requirements.
+See this post for additional discussion.